Installing CadQuery

 conda activate cqdev

-conda install -c cadquery -c conda-forge cq-editor=master
+mamba install -c cadquery cq-editor=master

 Example cq-editor installation with pip: